kaltura/playkit-js-smartswitch/README.md

 ### Error Handling

-SmartSwitch errors are handled internally be the plugin and playback will start with the original playback url
+SmartSwitch errors are handled internally by the plugin and playback will start with the original playback url

 ### Registering to Events